A sacred shrine with the biggest torii gate is the spiritual heart of Kumano.

-It is said that Kumano Hongu Taisha was established in the 9th century and was moved to its current site from a 500 meters northwest of the original location at Oyu no hara, a delta at the confluence of the Kumano-gawa and Otonashi-gawa Rivers due to the flood in 1889.
+It is said that Kumano Hongu Taisha was established in the 9th century.
+Then it was moved to the current site from a 500 meters northwest of the original location at Oyu no hara, a delta at the confluence of the Kumano-gawa and Otonashi-gawa Rivers due to the flood in 1889.
 There is the biggest torii gate in the world at 33 meters tall at Oyu no hara.

 So it became the symbol of Kumano area.